dgapitts/DBS-C01-AWS_Certified_Database-Specialty/docs/dynamodb-notes.md

 DynamoDB allows you to delete expired items from tables automatically to help you reduce storage usage and the cost of storing data that is no longer relevant.
 For more information, see Expiring items by using DynamoDB Time to Live (TTL).

+### Highlights

+#### Read capacity units and write capacity units
+For provisioned mode tables, you specify throughput capacity in terms of read capacity units (RCUs) and write capacity units (WCUs):

+One read capacity unit represents one strongly consistent read per second, or two eventually consistent reads per second, for an item up to 4 KB in size.
+Transactional read requests require two read capacity units to perform one read per second for items up to 4 KB.
+If you need to read an item that is larger than 4 KB, DynamoDB must consume additional read capacity units.
+The total number of read capacity units required depends on the item size, and whether you want an eventually consistent or strongly consistent read.
+For example, if your item size is 8 KB, you require 2 read capacity units to sustain one strongly consistent read per second, 1 read capacity unit if you choose eventually consistent reads, or 4 read capacity units for a transactional read request.
+For more information, see Capacity unit consumption for reads.